puniverse/capsule/README.md

 Capsule doesn't contain a JVM distribution, the application user would need to have a JRE installed.
 Java 9 is expected to have a mechanism for packaging stripped-down versions of the JVM.

+### Overhead

+A "fat" capsule (one with all dependencies embedded in the capsule JAR), adds about 100ms to the startup time.
+A "thin" capsule (one with external dependencies, downloaded at first launch), adds about 500ms to the launch time, once the dependencies have been downloaded and cached during the first launch.

+In terms of JAR size, fat capsules add negligible overhead, while thin capsules add 2MB (for the code responsible to downloading and resolving the external dependencies) -- but they don't require the dependencies to be embedded in the JAR, so there's overall savings in deliverable size.

 ### Alternatives to Capsule

 There are a few alternatives to packaging your application in a single JAR.
 [Maven's Shade plugin](http://maven.apache.org/plugins/maven-shade-plugin/)/[Gradle's Shadow plugin](https://github.com/johnrengelman/shadow) rename dependency classes and might interfere with the application in subtle ways; they also don't support native libraries.
 [One-Jar](http://one-jar.sourceforge.net/) does support native libraries, but uses class-loader hacks that may interfere with the application in even subtler ways.
 And none of these support JVM arguments.